kevinawei/GeniusLeagueAssessment/README.md

 # 2
 ## a.

-## We can see from the below code snippet that Team 2 was in the specified boundary during only a singular round and only with 2 of their players, thus it was not a common strategy for them to enter via this boundary
+## We can see from the output below that Team 2 was in the specified boundary during only a singular round and only with 2 of their players, thus it was not a common strategy for them to enter via this boundary

 ![](/screenshots/2a.png)